ray-project/ray/doc/source/tune/guides/plot_tune-60-seconds.rst

 Trainables
 ----------

 To allow Tune to optimize your model, Tune will need to control your training process.
 This is done via the Trainable API.
-Each *trial* corresponds to one instance of a Trainable; Tune will create multiple instances of the Trainable..
+Each *trial* corresponds to one instance of a Trainable; Tune will create multiple instances of the Trainable.

 The Trainable API is where you specify how to set up your model and track intermediate training progress.
-There’s two types of Trainables - a **function-based API** is for fast prototyping, and **class-based** API that unlocks many Tune features such as checkpointing, pausing.
+There are two types of Trainables - a **function-based API** is for fast prototyping, and **class-based** API that unlocks many Tune features such as checkpointing, pausing.

 .. code-block:: python